SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Discussion

-There are several CSM estimation methods proposed that rely on different assumptions, such as adaptive CSM and ESPIRiT\cite{uecker2014espirit}.
-We tested the performance of SPIRiT-Diffusion with CSM estimated using different methods to verify that the variation of CSM has little effect on the reconstruction quality.
-Two CSM methods were adopted: one was a simple method that directly used the conjugate of the low-resolution ($48\times48$ ACS region) coil images, as indicated in the sum-of-squares (SOS) method; the other was the ESPIRiT method assembled in bart\cite{uecker2015berkeley}, which is popularly used in MR reconstruction research. \figref{fig: csm} shows the reconstructed results using SPIRiT-Diffusion and VE-SDE at 7.6-fold, along with the representative CSMs estimated.
-The reconstruction quality of VE-SDE relies on the CSM methods, while the images of SPIRiT-Diffusion are close when using different CSM estimation methods.
-The average quantitative metrics of test dataset \uppercase\expandafter{\romannumeral1} are shown in Table \ref{tab: csm}.
-This experiment verified that although CSM is integrated as a weighting function into the diffusion coefficient to reduce the computational complexity in calculating the perturbation kernel, its variation has little effect on the performance of SPIRiT-Diffusion.
+We conducted experiments to evaluate the impact of different CSM estimation methods on the reconstruction quality of SPIRiT-Diffusion.
+Two CSM methods were employed: one directly utilized the conjugate of low-resolution ($48\times48$ ACS region) coil images, as indicated in the SOS method; the other was the ESPIRiT method\cite{uecker2014eSPIRiT}, which is widely used in MR reconstruction research.
+The SPIRiT-Diffusion model was trained and tested using different CSMs to evaluate the influence on reconstruction quality.
+Please note that the CSM used in testing was also employed for coil combination to generate the final reconstruction.
+Therefore, the gold standard should utilize the corresponding CSM for a fair comparison. \figref{fig: diff_csm} shows the reconstructed results using SPIRiT-Diffusion at R = 7.6 using different types of CSM methods, and the corresponding quantitative results are depicted in Table. \ref{tab: training_csm}.
+Generally speaking, using either SOS or ESPIRiT methods in training can achieve similar results.
+The reconstruction performance using the SOS method in testing is slightly lower than those using the ESPIRiT method because of the low signal-to-noise ratio of SOS CSM in coil combination, but the visual difference between them is minimal.
+This experiment validates that although CSM is integrated as a weighting function in the perturbation kernel to reduce computational complexity, its variation has little effect on the performance of SPIRiT-Diffusion.